lyteword/chspurgeon-tod/volume-6/psalm-124.md

 ## Works Upon The Hundred Twenty Fourth Psalm

- *Comfortable sermons upon the 124 psalme* .
+ *Comfortable sermons upon the 124 psalme*.
 Being thankfull Remembrances for God's wonderfull deliverance of us from the late gunpowder treason.
 Preached before the Lady Elizabeth Her Grace, at Combe.
 By Daniel, Dike, Bachelor in Divinity...
-London; ...1635 *also 1617.
+London;...1635 *also 1617.
 Quarto.* Of no value whatever.

  *An Exposition on the 124, 125, 126.
 Psalmes* called the Psalmes of Degrees, or The Churches Deliverance.
 Plainly set forth for the benefit of God's Church.
-By T *homas* S *tint.* ...
+By T *homas* S *tint.*...
 London: 1621. *8vo.* Excessively rare.